raspberrypilearning/anime-expressions/en/step_3.md

 Add the `alt` property to provide alternative text for people who cannot view the image.

-You can copy the description of your image and paste it into your code `The love facial expression.`
+You can copy the description of your image and paste it into your code: `The love facial expression.`

 --- code ---
 ---